qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog260/index.rst

    does not contain entries for items not currently in the map view.
 It is available in the main map legend and in map composer and for WMS layers.
--  Rule-based renderer legends can now be displayed in in a pseudo-tree
+-  Rule-based renderer legends can now be displayed in a pseudo-tree

 .. figure:: images/entries/363048a7d08ac76d35463abbef514c65031922e7.png
    :align: center